vhartman/vhartman.github.io/notes.md

 <h2>Notes</h2>

+This page is a loose collection of some thought, collection of links for specific topics, and sometimes drafts for posts that might graduate to the other page at some point.

 <ul class="post-list">
   {% assign sorted = site.notes | sort: 'date' | reverse  %}
   {% for note in sorted %}